otrv4/otrv4/otrv4.md

 To verify a Non-Interactive-Auth message:

+1. Verify if the message type is `0x8D`.
+2. Verify that protocol's version of the message is `0x0004`.
-1. Check that the receiver's instance tag matches your sender's instance tag.
+3. Check that the receiver's instance tag matches your sender's instance tag.
-2. Validate the received ECDH ephemeral public key `X` is on curve Ed448.
+4. Validate the received ECDH ephemeral public key `X` is on curve Ed448.
    See [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
-3. Validate that the received DH ephemeral public key `A` is on the correct group.
+5. Validate that the received DH ephemeral public key `A` is on the correct group.
 See
    [Verifying that an integer is in the DH group](#verifying-that-an-integer-is-in-the-dh-group) section for details.
-4. Compute
+6. Compute
    `t = KDF_2(Bobs_User_Profile) || KDF_2(Alices_User_Profile) || Y || X || B || A || our_shared_prekey.public || KDF_2(phi)`.
-5. Verify the `sigma` with
+7. Verify the `sigma` with
    [Ring Signature Authentication](#ring-signature-authentication).
    See [Verification: RVrf({A1, A2, A3}, sigma, m)](#verification-verifya1-a2-a3-sigma-m)
    for details.